Finance

 We are required to complete an Annual Governance and Accountability Return each year.
 This is legislated in the Local Audit and Accountability Act 2014.
 Electors are entitled to inspect the Council’s accounts, during a set period during the year.
 For information pertaining to your rights, click on the link Local Authority Accounts ‘A summary of your rights’.

-PKF Littlejohn LLP are the Council’s appointed External Auditors; the Audit Commission continually monitor the performance of the external auditors, assessing the quality of their work and ensuring they carry it out in compliance with their statutory obligations.
+The Audit Commission continually monitor the performance of the external auditors, assessing the quality of their work and ensuring they carry it out in compliance with their statutory obligations.
+The Smaller Authorities Audit Appointments Limited (SAAA) have appointed Mazars as our external auditors for 2022/23.
+They can be contacted at:

 Notice for Exercise of Electors Rights